jrdegbe/thamesthrive-api/docs/qa/pricing_comparation.md

-# How tracardi compares to other platforms in terms of pricing schemas
+# How ThamesThrive compares to other platforms in terms of pricing schemas

-In terms of pricing schemas, here's a comparison of Tracardi with the other platforms:
+In terms of pricing schemas, here's a comparison of ThamesThrive with the other platforms:

-1. Tracardi:
+1. ThamesThrive:
-    - Pricing: Tracardi has an open-source version that is free to use on-premises.
+    - Pricing: ThamesThrive has an open-source version that is free to use on-premises.
 The commercial version follows a fixed monthly payment regardless of the number of events processed or stored data.
 This pricing structure offers predictable costs without dependencies on data volume.